YLalangui/terraform-aws-lambda/README.md

 # 1. Repository structure
 ### Devcontainer
 We'll go through what's in this repository, step by step.
 We started by developing the lambda in a separate, containerized space using devcontainer.
 The file `.devcontainer/devcontainer.json` shows the setup we used to begin making our lambda.
 This setup is really helpful because it comes with some great tools already included, even python libraries which our lambda will use.
 For instance, whenever you save a file with `ctrl+s`, tools like `isort` and `black` automatically format your code.
 Inside devcontainer, you can also add extras like Git connections, tools to tidy up terraform files, or even GitHub Copilot.
-And you don't have to worry about AWS credentials; they're securely included in our container through the "mounts" section, which helps keep everything safe and leak-free.
+And you don't have to worry about AWS credentials; they're securely included in our container through the "mounts" section (AWS credentials are kept in the local machine), which helps keep everything safe and leak-free.

 ### Github Actions
 We've set up CI/CD pipelines to manage the lambda in AWS, making it easy to put it up and take it down when needed.
 There's a `deploy.yaml` file that does two things: it first runs automated tests, and if those tests pass, it goes ahead with the deployment.
 Also, we have a `destroy.yaml` file that's used to remove the lambda from our AWS environment.